 Effect of Poultry Manure, Neem Leaf Extract, and Variety on the Yield and Yield Components of Tomato

-The effect of variety on number of flowers, fruits and fresh weight of fruits were presented on Table 6.
-There was significant difference (P = 0.05) among varieties used in respect to the number and weight of fruits.
+The effect of variety on the number of flowers, fruits and fresh weight of fruits was presented in Table 6.
+There was a significant difference (P = 0.05) among varieties used with respect to the number and weight of fruits.
 The Jos variety produced the highest number of flowers (13.352), fruits (9.5741), and weight of fruits (2.1715 kg/ha).
-The least values were obtained from Beef variety [number of flower (12.148), number of fruits per plant (8.3333), and weight of fruits (1.9767 kg.ha)] and RVF [flower (12.796), number of fruits per plant (9.0741) and weight of fruits (2.0928 kg/ha)].
+The lowest values were obtained from Beef variety [number of flower (12.148), number of fruits per plant (8.3333), and weight of fruits (1.9767 kg/ha)] and RVF [flower (12.796), number of fruits per plant (9.0741) and weight of fruits (2.0928 kg/ha)].
 The values obtained from Roma VF and Beef were statistically similar.

-In the result presented on Table 5, the effect of poultry manure amendment was effective on number of flowers (10.630), fruits (5.704), and fresh weight of fruits (3.4030 kg/ha) as the result showed a significant difference when compared to the control [number of flower (8.704), number of fruits per plant (3.481), and weight of fruits (3.6559 kg/ha)
+The results shown in Table 5 indicate that poultry manure amendment significantly affected the number of flowers (10.630), fruits (5.704), and the fresh weight of fruits (3.4030 kg/ha).
+These results demonstrated a notable difference compared to the control, which had a number of flowers (8.704), a number of fruits per plant (3.481), and a fruit weight of 3.6559 kg/ha.

 Table 5 showed that yield characters (number of flowers, fruits, and fresh fruit weight) were enhanced following the foliar application of neem leaf extract on tomato.
-Between the two levels of NLE, NLE 10 recorded the highest number of flowers, fruits, and fruit weight than NLE 5 (table 5)
+Between the two levels of NLE, NLE 10 recorded the highest number of flowers, fruits, and fruit weight than NLE 5 (Table 5)

 The results in Table 7 showed that the interaction of treatments and varieties had a significant effect on the yield parameters.
 This effect indicates that the varieties responded differently to the treatments.
 Jos varieties significantly produced more flowers, number of fruits and fresh fruit weight than RVF and Beef across all treatments singly and combined.
-However, maximum number of flowers, fruits and fresh fruit weight was observed in the treatment combination of NLE 10 + PM across all three varieties while the control treatment recorded the lowest values with regards to the yield parameters across all three varieties.
+However, the maximum number of flowers, fruits, and fresh fruit weight was observed in the treatment combination of NLE 10 + PM across all three varieties, while the control treatment recorded the lowest values with regard to the yield parameters across all three varieties.

-Table 5: Effect of Poultry Manure and Foliar Spray Neem Leaf Extract on the Yield and Yield Component of Tomato
+Table 5: Effect of Poultry Manure and Foliar Spray Neem Leaf Extract on the Yield and Yield Components of Tomato